fingerprintjs/fingerprintjs/contributing.md

 - The changes should be backward compatible, ensuring FingerprintJS users continue to use the library without any modifications.
 - Don't add dependencies (such as Node packages) unless necessary.
 - Don't make changes unrelated to the stated purpose of your pull request.
 Please strive to introduce as few changes as possible.
-- Don't change FingerprintJS code style, its TypeScript configuration or other subjective things.
+- Don't change FingerprintJS code style, its TypeScript configuration, or other subjective things.

 If you want to do something more complex than fixing a small bug, or if you're not sure if your changes meet the project requirements, please [start a discussion](https://github.com/fingerprintjs/fingerprintjs/discussions/new/choose).
 We encourage starting a discussion if you want to propose changing a rule from this guide.